FlashSystems/TSoS/README.md

 ## Usage with systemd

+TSOS is by default build with systemd integration.
+It uses the `JOURNAL_STREAM` environment variable (see (system.exec)[https://www.freedesktop.org/software/systemd/man/systemd.exec.html#%24JOURNAL_STREAM]) to detect if TSOS is startet as a systemd unit.
+If that's the case logging is automatically switched to systemd logging.
+That way journald metadata is automatically added to the log messages.

+If systemd is used to start a TSOS controlled service the `tsos` executable must be launched as root.
+Any configured users and groups (via `User=` or `Group=`) must be migrated into the TSOS configuration file.

+If Capabilites of the process should be restricted the capabilities necessary for TSOS to work must be kept active:

+- CAP_SETGID
+- CAP_SETUID
+- CAP_SYS_ADMIN

+> *NOTE*: It is planned that TSOS can drop the capabilities that are necessary only for its operation before launching the process.
+Currently this not _not_ implemented.

 ## Building TSOS

 To build TSOS you need rust 1.37 and cargo.
 Just clone the git repository and execute `cargo build --release` to build TSOS.